 - The compact set future consumptive use limits on four (4) streams in this area.
 They are Dry Head Creek, Deadman Creek, Davis Creek (also known as Medicine Creek), and Layout Creek.
 DNRC may issue permits on these streams, subtracting the amount of water appropriated from the future consumptive use limits.
 Once these limits are met, no more permits may be issued on these streams. - There are exceptions in this area where DNRC may issue new water rights without considering future consumptive use limits.
-These exceptions are: - 1.
-Nonconsumptive uses, - 2.
+These exceptions are:

+- 1. Nonconsumptive uses, - 2.
 Instream stock watering, and - 3.
 Stockwater and domestic uses from wells or developed springs with an appropriation of 35 GPM or less and 10 acre-feet per year or less. - For applications for groundwater appropriations of greater than 35 GPM or 10 acre-feet per year, if the United States shows the proposed appropriation is hydrologically connected to surface water and the Future Consumptive Use limits have not been reached, the permit may be issued, but the amount of water will be subtracted from the limits.
 If the limits have been reached, the permit will not be granted. - Additional restrictions exist.
 See your regional DNRC office.

-U.S. Park Service - Montana Compact Little Bighorn Battlefield National Monument Compact Closure
+U.S. Park Service - Montana Compact : Little Bighorn Battlefield National Monument Compact Closure

-Location: Little Bighorn River above the Little Bighorn Battlefield Effective Date: January 3, 1994 Information:
+Location: Little Bighorn River above the Little Bighorn Battlefield

-- This is a Legislative closure within the Compact. - The United States has a reserved right for instream flow from the Little Bighorn River.
-The amount is 51 cubic-feet per second from January 1 - December 31, and 950 cubic-feet per second for 15 days during the period of May 1 - June 30. - When flow in the river drops below these amounts, the diversions of junior appropriators upstream from the Little Bighorn Battlefield and to whom the United States is not subordinate may be curtailed so that the flow rate in the river increases back to the reserved amount. - Water rights with priority dates junior to the United States reserved right that are not subordinate to the United States and not affected by potential curtailment are: - 1.
-Instream stock use,

-2. Use of groundwater from wells or developed springs that is 35 GPM or less and 10 acre-feet per year or less,
+This is a Legislative closure within the Compact.

+- The United States has a reserved right for instream flow from the Little Bighorn River.
+The amount is 51 cubic-feet per second from January 1 - December 31, and 950 cubic-feet per second for 15 days during the period of May 1 - June 30. - When flow in the river drops below these amounts, the diversions of junior appropriators upstream from the Little Bighorn Battlefield and to whom the United States is not subordinate may be curtailed so that the flow rate in the river increases back to the reserved amount. - Water rights with priority dates junior to the United States reserved right that are not subordinate to the United States and not affected by potential curtailment are: - Instream stock use - Use of groundwater from wells or developed springs that is 35 GPM or less and 10 acre-feet per year or less - Nonconsumptive use - Use of groundwater from wells that are outside of the Quaternary Alluvium or Quaternary Terrace Deposits of the Little Bighorn River and its tributaries, or the Parkman Sandstone - Use of groundwater from wells that are greater than 35 GPM or 10 acre-feet per year, within the Quaternary Alluvium, Quaternary Terrace Deposits, or Parkman Sandstone, but are not determined to be hydrologically connected to the Little Bighorn River or its tributaries - Additional restrictions exist.
+See your regional DNRC office.